frozen0601/mta-status-tracker/README.md

 ---

 ## To-Do
--   Finish the `GTFSSubwayStatusProvider` as an alternative data source.
+-   **Finish the `GTFSSubwayStatusProvider` as an alternative data source.**
--   Try using Redis as the main spot for updates, processing, and getting data.
+-   **Explore using Redis as the main spot for updates, processing, and serving data:**
-   - Idea: Redis can handle heavy traffic while the database works more like a backup or journal.
+   - **Idea:** Redis can handle heavy traffic efficiently, acting as the primary data source for real-time updates while the database serves as a backup or journal for tracking delays and recovery.
-   - Trade-off: This could make things faster but might lose some data if Redis goes down.
-If that’s okay, this is worth a shot.
+   - **Benefits:**
+     - Significantly faster performance for high read/write traffic.
+     - Reduced load on the database. (e.g., updating only when the line status changes or at a much lower frequency).
+     - Ideal for real-time/transient data.
+   - **Trade-offs:**
+     - **Data Loss Risk:** Redis is in-memory and volatile; crashes or restarts without persistence could lead to data loss.
+     - **Complexity and Historical Data:**  Redis alone isn’t ideal for long-term storage or complex analytics.
+Using Redis alongside the database increases complexity due to the need of fallback mechanisms, sync processes, additional conditions, and whatnot.
+     - **Expandability:** While Redis may meet current needs, its volatile nature limits its ability to support future features like more analytics.
+Having db in-place is still crucial.

 ---

 ## Notes & Learnings

 - **GTFS-Realtime Protocol Buffers**:
-  I was able to successfully extract data using `gtfs-realtime.proto` ([source](https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto)) from the [source](https://api.mta.info/#/subwayRealTimeFeeds).
+  I was able to successfully extract data using [gtfs-realtime.proto](https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto) from the [data source](https://api.mta.info/#/subwayRealTimeFeeds).
-  I can also integrate `mercury-gtfs-realtime.proto` ([source](https://github.com/OneBusAway/onebusaway-gtfs-realtime-api/blob/master/src/main/proto/com/google/transit/realtime/gtfs-realtime-service-status.proto)), but I still ran into issues accessing the extension data.
+  I can also integrate  the extention  ([source](https://github.com/OneBusAway/onebusaway-gtfs-realtime-api/blob/master/src/main/proto/com/google/transit/realtime/gtfs-realtime-service-status.proto)), but I still ran into issues accessing the extension data.

   Reference: [MTA's GTFS Documentation](https://new.mta.info/document/90881).